History of Hungary: Migration period

 The rule of the Germanic peoples was followed by almost two and a half centuries of nomadic rule.
-The Avar khagan controlled a vast amount of territory spanning from Vienna to the Don river, often waging war against the Byzantines, Germans and Italians.
+The Avar Khagan controlled a vast amount of territory spanning from Vienna to the Don river, often waging war against the Byzantines, Germans and Italians.
 The Pannonian Avars and the other freshly arrived steppe peoples in their confederation, such as the Kutrigurs, intermingled with Slavic and Germanic elements, and completely absorbed the Sarmatians.
 Archaeological evidence indicates that in the southern border, which was in state of constant fighting with the Byzantines, Avar settlements were built very densely.
 The Avars played an important role in the Slavic migrations to the Balkans.
 After a failed attempt to capture Constantinople in 626, the submitted peoples rose up against their domination, with many like the Onogurs in the east and the Slavs of Samo in the west breaking away.
 The creation of the First Bulgarian Empire distanced the Byzantine Empire from the Avar Khaganate, so the expanding Frankish Empire became its new main rival.

 After Charlemagne of Francia sat on the Bavarian throne in 788, the two countries started to share a wide border.
 Border conflicts were usual.
 In 791, they engaged in full war.
 After the Franks won a quick and important victory in the Vienna Woods, the Avars adopted the strategy of "scorched-earth", avoiding new engagements and destroying enemy food supplies.
-Four years later, a civil war broke out in the khaganate, with many high-ranking persons, including the khagan himself falling.
-Transdanubia was vassalized by Charlemagne, and after an uprising against his superiority, brutally annexed as the Avar March (later the March of Pannonia) with much its population slaughtered.
-Beyond the Danube, the Bulgars, led by their energetic khan Krum routed the army of the new khagan in 804, who fled to court of the now Emperor of the Romans.
+Four years later, a civil war broke out in the Khaganate, with many high-ranking persons, including the Khagan himself falling.
+Transdanubia was vassalized by Charlemagne, and after an uprising against his superiority, brutally annexed as the Avar March (later the March of Pannonia) with much of its population slaughtered.
+Beyond the Danube, the Bulgars, led by their energetic Khan Krum routed the army of the new Khagan in 804, who fled to court of the now Emperor of the Romans.
 The Avar Khaganate virtually ceased to exist.